Go three for three

 Years ago, an advertising campaign hoping to bring people back to Mass featured billboards and other marketing tools asking the question, “Can’t you spare an hour a week after all Jesus has done for you?”
 The signs more or less meant to guilt those who saw them into getting back into church on Sundays, assuming that the reader, overwhelmed with sudden appreciation for Jesus’ willingness to die for him or her, would promptly find a place of worship to attend weekly, thereby somehow evening the score with Jesus.
 I suppose the signs were just meant as a starting point, a way of getting folks in the door who hadn’t been regulars for a while, but I always wondered about the implied “lowest common denominator” aspect of the message.
 So after spending an hour a week at Mass, you’d be “square” with God?
 “OK, Jesus,” I imagined a billboard-reading-Mass-attendee concluding, “Thanks so much for your sacrifice; I’ve taken care of my half of the deal.
 It’s all good.”
 Thankfully, that approach to encouraging fallen-away worshippers seems to have disappeared.

-Well today, Holy Thursday, I’m going to recommend, though not through guilt tactics, that this weekend you go to church for more than one hour.
-Much more.
-You won’t be able to even the score with God – sorry about that – but you’ll have an amazing opportunity to come face to face with the reality of our salvation, and realize just how eternally powerful God’s part of the deal remains.
+Well, this year I’m going to recommend — though not through guilt tactics — that beginning this weekend you go to church for more than one hour, but for much more.
+You won’t be able to even the score with God — sorry about that — but you’ll have an amazing opportunity to come face to face with the reality of our salvation, and realize just how eternally powerful God’s part of the deal remains.

-These next three days, from tonight through Easter Sunday, are known as the “Triduum,” a word which simply means “The Three Days.”
+This Sunday begins Holy Week with the celebration of Palm, or Passion, Sunday.
+The time period beginning one week from tonight on Thursday night and lasting until Easter Sunday is known as the “Triduum,” a word which simply means “The Three Days.”
 The Three Days together make up the single most sacred, significant event of our Christian faith.
 And it is one event, which is why just showing up on Easter Sunday will mean that you’ve missed most of the celebration.
 In fact, if you participate in the worship of Thursday evening, Friday afternoon and Saturday night or Sunday morning, you will notice that these liturgies aren’t really separate events, but one continuous prayer that takes us through the mystery of Jesus’ death and resurrection.
 We “leave off” in between, keeping vigil with Christ until the next opportunity to come together to pray.

 Holy Thursday specifically focuses on celebrating the Last Supper on the night before Jesus died, just as we proclaim each Sunday at Mass.
 You’ll notice, however, that rather than reading from one of the Gospel stories about Jesus sharing bread and wine with his disciples, we hear of Jesus’ washing the disciples’ feet.
 Jesus’ love means humble service on this night, and he reminds us, “As I have done for you, you should also do.”